 Taking its name from the magnificent mile long avenue of lime trees, the award-winning 3AA Rosette restaurant The Avenue, is an intimate, elegant restaurant for lunch or dinner.
 Inspired by seasonality, the superb and varied à la carte menu is tempting to all palates and tastes.
 For the foodies out there, The Avenue’s Chef’s Table is also available for up to eight guests, where you can see the chefs working in the kitchen and have each dish brought to you personally.
 Once the home of Charles II, it’s no surprise you’ll feel every bit a royal when enjoying one of the outstanding afternoon teas served in The Drawing Room or out on the terrace.
 There’s also a range of unique cooking classes at Season cookery school if you’re looking for a more hands on dining experience, learning from our award-winning chefs or external experts you may have seen on MasterChef or Bake Off Crème de la Crème.

 Lainston House offers a wonderful getaway for families, with ‘kids go free’ packages in school holidays, a range of sleeping and dining options along with onsite activities and renowned local attractions like Paultons Park and Marwell Zoo under 30 minutes away.
 Enjoy one of the family junior suites with two queen sized beds so no one quibbles over the big bed, or you can have travel cots and additional beds added to your room.
 If you want to make your child’s stay extra special, you can also book a mini tepee package so they can set-up camp in your room and have a cuddly owl to take home.
-Along with walks and bike rides around the grounds, kids can enjoy feeding ducks, meeting birds of prey, getting mucked in with a cookery class or enjoying games like badminton, croquet and Giant Jenga.
+Along with walks and bike rides around the grounds, kids can enjoy feeding ducks, getting mucked in with a cookery class or enjoying games like badminton, croquet and Giant Jenga.
 When bellies get hungry, you can arrange a packed lunch or picnic, order room service anytime or enjoy relaxed dining in The Cedar Bar or out on the terrace.
 For children aged 12 and over, they can sample a taste of fine dining in The Avenue restaurant, but if you’d still like to enjoy The Avenue’s à la carte menu and have younger ones, this can be served in The Cedar Bar or a private dining room.
 Throughout your stay, Lainston House offers milk for the children free of charge as well as complimentary cookies as a bedtime treat.

 There’s a fun packed trunk in The Drawing Room which houses a selection of classic games, such as chess, backgammon, Scrabble or Monopoly, or for more up to date gaming, you can enjoy a games console in your room.
 Alternatively, you can pluck a book off one of our bookshelves and curl up in front of the fire with a cup (or glass) of something tasty!
 For fitness lovers, if the weather put you off a run or ride, there’s an on-site indoor fitness centre for use throughout your stay.
 Don’t forget to take a look at Season’s cookery classes as there’s often classes taking place every week.